ManuelMebrat/TELCO-CHURNING/README.md

 •CSV Dataset: Download [[here]](https://github.com/ManuelMebrat/TELCO_CHURNING/blob/5dcf90172e48c1c4f5202ba78a73255ef38373a3/Churn_Files/Cchurn.csv).

+### Conclusions, and recommendations:

+**Enhancing Customer Loyalty:** Analyzing key variables that contribute to increased customer retention and long-term loyalty.

+**Predicting Customer Churn:** Identifying the factors that lead to customer churn and anticipating potential risks.

-# WHY is this happenning?
+# Why is this happenning?

 TEXT TEXT TEXT Companies nowadays just focus in customer adquisition ////  #numbers but what is really happening.
 Lack of loyalty and early quit